 On March 23rd, The Blinders released a new single “Rat In a Cage”.
 This song has always been a fan-favourite, but the band had no plan to release it until their trip to SXSW.
 After performing the song on BBC6 Showcase at British Music Embassy for Steve Lamacq, the trio was bombarded with requests for an official release.
 The single will be the last one from their debut album “Columbia” and the fourth after “Gotta Get Through”, “L’Etat C’Est Moi” and “Brave New World”.

 The song was also chosen as it offers a glimmer of hope even in the darkest of places and “in the most desperate of times”.
-There are plans to release the single in limited vinyl pressing, but the date has not been announced yet.

 The official release statement said: “‘Rat In a Cage’ is a song about hope & resistance.
 It is routed in the belief that collaboration and communication are fundamental to enacting change and pressing back against that which restricts our freedoms”.